ARM-PIt/tidalconnect-picore/README.md

 Note: The setup differs from the original project here in two ways, 1) avahi was configured to start up using /opt/bootlocal.sh, and 2) the default playback device in tidal.sh is set to 'sound_device' since this makes tidal_connect output to the onboard 3.5mm jack.
 Also note that a 10 second sleep has been added to the tidal.sh script so that it has the best chance of starting up after a reboot, giving some time for Squeezelite to release the audio device.

 For a Raspberry Pi 4 using only onboard audio, that's it, reboot, connect with a Tidal client and play.
-If you'd like to change the advertised name of the player, change the TC_NAME variable in /home/tc/Tidal-Connect-Armv7/tidal.sh, save with 'pcp bu', reboot.
+If you'd like to change the advertised name of the player, change the TC_NAME variable in /home/tc/Tidal-Connect-Armv7/tidal.sh, save and reboot with 'pcp br'.

 ### Configuring for other output devices
 If you wish to output sound to another device on the system, you need to check how tidal_connect identifies the devices.
 SSH to the piCorePlayer and execute the following: